Alexander Onassis: Death

 Alexander had taken his first flying lesson in 1967 and had accrued 1,500 flying hours by the time of his death.
 Possessing a professional pilot's license, he was appointed the President of Olympic Aviation, a regional Greek subsidiary of his father's Olympic Airways, in 1971.
-Onassis' poor eyesight meant that he could not hold an air transport license, but could possess an air commercial license, allowing him to fly light planes and air taxis for emergency medical cases.
+Onassis' poor eyesight meant that he could not hold an air transport certificate, but could possess a commercial pilot certificate, allowing him to fly light planes and air taxis for emergency medical cases.

-Alexander died on January 23, 1973, at the age of 24, from injuries sustained the previous day when his personal Piaggio P.136L-2 amphibious airplane, in which he was a passenger, crashed at Hellinikon International Airport in Athens.
+Alexander died on January 23, 1973, at the age of 24 from injuries sustained the previous day when his personal Piaggio P.136L-2 amphibious airplane, in which he was a passenger, crashed at Hellinikon International Airport in Athens.
 Alexander was instructing a potential new pilot of the plane, Donald McCusker, at the time of the crash, in his role as President of Olympic Aviation.
 Alexander and McCusker were accompanied by Donald McGregor, Onassis's regular pilot, who was recovering from an eye infection.
-A few seconds after takeoff from runway 33, the plane's right wing dropped and stayed down, and the plane crashed shortly after losing balance, in a flight lasting no more than 15 seconds.
+A few seconds after takeoff from runway 33, the plane's right wing dropped and stayed down, and the plane crashed shortly after losing control in a flight lasting no more than 15 seconds.
 McCusker and the other pilot both suffered serious injuries in the crash.
 The trio had planned to practice amphibious landings between the Saronic Gulf islands of Aegina and Poros after takeoff.

 The day after the crash, Alexander's father and stepmother arrived from New York at the hospital where Alexander was being treated.
 The couple were accompanied by an American neurosurgeon.
 Alexander's mother arrived from Switzerland with her husband, Stavros Niarchos.
-Aristotle had also flown the English neurosurgeon Alan Richardson from London to Athens, but Richardson later told Onassis that Alexander had no chance of surviving his injuries.
+Aristotle had also flown the renowned English neurosurgeon Alan Richardson from London to Athens, but Richardson later told Onassis that Alexander had no chance of surviving his injuries.
 Aristotle Onassis considered having his son's body cryogenically frozen with the Life Extension Society, but was persuaded against it, and he was embalmed by Desmond Henley.
 Alexander Onassis was buried next to the chapel on his father's private Ionian island of Skorpios.

-Reports into the crash by the Greek Air Force, and an independent investigator hired by Onassis, the Englishman Alan Hunter, concluded that it had occurred as a result of the reversing of the aileron connecting cables during the installation of a new control column.
-This cause was disputed by McGregor who believed that the wake turbulence from an Air France Boeing 727 that had taken off before them had caused the crash.
+Reports into the crash by the Greek Air Force and an independent investigator hired by Onassis, the Englishman Alan Hunter, concluded that it had occurred as a result of the reversing of the aileron connecting cables during the installation of a new control column.
+This conclusion was disputed by McGregor, who believed that the wake turbulence from an Air France Boeing 727 that had taken off before them had caused the crash.

 Less than a month after Alexander's death, McCusker had manslaughter proceedings initiated against him by the public prosecutor of Athens in connection with the crash.
 Six people were also charged over Onassis's death in January 1974, with their indictment indicating that faulty controls had been fitted to his plane.